meta-llama/llama-recipes/docs/inference.md

 ## Prompt Llama 2

-As outlined by [this blog by Hugging Face](https://huggingface.co/blog/llama2#how-to-prompt-llama-2), you can use the template below to prompt Llama 2.
-Review the [blog article](https://huggingface.co/blog/llama2#how-to-prompt-llama-2) for more information on how to prompt Llama 2.
+As outlined by [this blog by Hugging Face](https://huggingface.co/blog/llama2#how-to-prompt-llama-2), you can use the template below to prompt Llama 2 chat models.
+Review the [blog article](https://huggingface.co/blog/llama2#how-to-prompt-llama-2) for more information.

 ```
 <s>[INST] <<SYS>>